trunghieu013/trunghieu013/README.md

 ### :rocket: About me

-:mortar*board: \_I am a 3 year student at Duy Tan University*
+🎓: \_I am a 3 year student at Duy Tan University*

-:computer: Hey! _I specialize in backend development for web apps.
+💻: Hey! _I specialize in backend development for web apps.
 My toolkit includes Node.js and Python, along with Express.js and Django frameworks.
 I'm also well-versed in HTML/CSS and JavaScript.
 Let's craft some impressive solutions together!_

-:information*desk_person: \_I like to learn about surrounding technologies for web programming.
+💁: \_I like to learn about surrounding technologies for web programming.
 Learn about cloud computing, DevOps, and AI*

 <div align="center">